HappyAgencies/Laravel-Skills-Assessment/README.md

 ## Submission

-Once you have completed the tasks, push your code to your forked repository and submit a pull request to this repository with your completed assessment.
+Once you have completed the tasks, commit your work and (optionally) push your code to your GitHub repository.
+If you push your code, ensure the repository is private and accessible to the evaluators.
+Then, submit a pull request to this repository with your completed assessment.
 Please include a README file with any additional notes or instructions on how to set up and run your code.

 ## Evaluation